How does a personal representative handle creditor claims and transfer estate funds into a trust account in North Carolina?

 Step 4: Fund the Trust Account

-If the decedent’s will directs that remaining assets flow into a trust, you must transfer the net estate funds after debts and expenses are paid.
-First, confirm that the trust document is valid under the North Carolina Uniform Trust Code (Chapter 36C).
+If the decedent’s will directs that remaining assets flow into a trust, you may transfer the net estate funds after debts, expenses, and any required period for creditor claims are addressed.
+First, confirm the trust that is to receive the distribution under the will or other governing instrument.
 Then:

-Once the trust holds those assets, the successor trustee manages them under the trust terms.
+Once the trust holds those assets, the trustee manages them under the trust terms.

 By following these steps, the personal representative completes administration in compliance with North Carolina statutes and protects both the estate and beneficiaries.